YashasviStudent/ubuntueasyversion/README.md

-This is an open source project, You cannot use this application without my permission for commercial use. for more info visit: https://yghosting.xyz/legal-projects or email us at anderson-legal@kirkland.com
+This is an open source project, You cannot use this application without my permission for commercial use. for more info visit: https://yghosting.xyz/legal-projects.

-**This Project is legally copyrighted by YGHosting Industries Limited 2022-2025, complying under all legal requirements.**